 Before you begin, make sure you have everything you need.
 Read the job posting in its entirety.
 Pay attention to each section of job announcement, and check if you meet the requirements for the job.
 Also, your data should be organized chronologically, with career experiences listed from most recent to oldest.

-When describing your work history, make sure to use the proper form, length, and content.
+When describing your work history, make sure to use the proper form, length, font, and content.
 If necessary, fill out and attach any supplementary application forms requested by the job posting.

 Federal Resume Content

 Government job postings can draw hundreds of applications.
 An HR professional who reads your federal resume provides a list of the most qualified applicants.
 Hiring managers have criteria in line with the job announcement to restrict the pool, and they decide on who among the candidates they would to interview by checking the applicants’ relevant skills and experience.

 To rise above the competition, tailor your resume to a specific job description.
 This way, you’ll have a far better chance of progressing to the next level of the application process.
 First thing to do is focus on the job announcement’s requirements section.
 Moreover, include keywords and phrases that identify the position.
 Then, explain how you have gained the specific skills and competencies the agency is looking for in this role.

 What details, then, must a federal resume have?
 Check out the following and make sure you got them included:

 This part should state personal information aside from your name, address, and telephone number(s).
 These include country of citizenship, honorable discharge information from the military, highest federal civilian grade, veterans preference, and eligibility for reinstatement, if applicable.